18 Minute Read.

 1. Nationwide CareMatters II

-Nationwide Care Maters II plan was rolled out in Fall of 2019 and updated the product again on July 11, 2022 where they actually lowered pricing as a result of the Federal Reserve’s interest rate hikes.
-The product is unique in that it will pay your benefits in CASH so you can spend the money however you see fit without having to submit a claims form and receipts and wait for insurance company approval – a process potentially fraught with red tape.
+The Nationwide Care Maters II plan was launched in Fall of 2019 and updated the product again on July 11, 2022 where they actually lowered pricing as a result of the Federal Reserve’s interest rate hikes.
+The product is unique in that it will pay your benefits in CASH so you can spend the money however you see fit, This removes the hassle of having to submit a claims form and receipts and wait for insurance company approval – a process potentially fraught with red tape.

 Securian’s plan also has cash “indemnity” benefits so be sure to compare both plans side-by-side at no cost with the LTC Tree service.